bobpozun/bobpozun.github.io/index.md

 **_Sr.
 Software Test Engineer (Contract), (June 2015 – Sept 2015)_**

-- Created RESTful API test automation framework using Python and RobotFramework
+- Created a web service test automation framework using Python and RobotFramework
 - Implemented Jenkins smoke test and full regression configurations for all environments
 - Configured CI workflow using AntHill Pro to gate deployments to QA nodes
 - Wrote Nagios monitor scripts to assist IT monitoring of web services